erikvladimir/gameoflife/README.md

 * **[S]** : Stop, to pause
 * **[X]** : Quit game

-You can use your mouse to toggle any the status of any cell at any time.
+You can use your mouse to toggle the status of any cell at any time.
 However it is prefereable to pause the game first.

 ## Section 4.
 Requirements